Lite-On Partners With Phison For New T10 NVMe SSD

 In terms of volume, Lite-On is one of the largest SSD manufacturers.
 However, the brand isn't as well known in the United States or Europe as its Plextor subsidiary.
-Most Lite-On SSDs come in OEM systems where validation and pricing take a back seat to performance.
+Most Lite-On SSDs come in OEM systems where performance take a back seat to validation and pricing.
 In Asia, the brand has a strong following and is known for products that offer very high reliability at low prices.
 Across the Pacific, Lite-On is more like our Crucial; conservative, affordable, and dependable.

 This week we spotted the the Lite-On T10 NVMe SSD at Newegg.
 It sells through the First From Asia third-party retailer service.
 The drives ship to buyers from Asia, but don't expect the same excellent support from Newegg for these transactions.
 Last year we purchased ten CPU coolers from the service, but they never arrived.
 After normal support channels had dropped the ball, it took a LinkedIn message to a Newegg executive to get a refund nearly two months later.
 The Lite-On T10 ships from a different reseller, so hopefully buyers won't have the same problem.